 For a look at how to incorporate your board into a luxury machine, check out our guide to building an awesome high-end rig that will easily handle modern triple-A games at the highest settings.

 So how do you go about picking out the best AMD motherboard for your build?
 First, you'll need to pick a form factor, whether full sized ATX, Micro-ATX, or an even smaller Mini-ITX board, depending on the size of the case you're going to stash your build in and how many extra PCIe slots you need.
 Next, you need to think about which AMD chip you're going to pop into it.
 Luckily, most modern AMD boards all feature an AM4 CPU socket (barring the high end X399 TR4 socket for Threadripper chips) so you can rest assured that whichever processor you buy, it'll tuck into your board.
-But if you plan on overclocking your CPU, you'll need a chipset that supports it, so any A300 or A320 boards are disqualified.
+But if you plan on overclocking your CPU, you'll need a chipset that supports it, so any A300 or A320 boards are disqualified (but is a feature supported by most of the best gaming motherboards).
 If you are considering using two GPUs (or adding a second later), you'll need an X470, X370, or one of the upcoming X570 enthusiasts boards.
 Beyond that, it's largely a consideration of how many PCIe lanes you need for add-on cards and storage, how many peripherals you plan on plugging into your machine, and how many DIMMs you need to accommodate RAM.

 1. Gigabyte X470 Aorus Gaming 5 Wi-Fi